How to enable Recall (AI timeline) on Windows 11

 If you want to disable Recall, use the same instructions, but in step 4, turn off the toggle switch.

-It’s important to note that Recall works with an AI model that runs locally on the device (also referred to as “Edge Computing”), so snapshots are processed inside the computer and don’t get uploaded to the cloud, meaning that everything stays private on your computer.
+It’s important to note that Recall works with an AI model that runs locally on the device, so snapshots are processed inside the computer and don’t get uploaded to the cloud, meaning that everything stays private on your computer.

-If you don’t have the “Recall” button in the Taskbar or the settings page, your computer isn’t running the latest version of Windows 11, which in this case is version 24H2 or higher, or it’s not compatible.
+If you don’t have the “Recall” button in the Taskbar or the settings page, the computer isn’t running the latest version of Windows 11, which in this case is version 24H2 or higher, or it’s not compatible.
+Also, consider that the first preview is available with the release of Windows 11 build 26120.2415 (KB5046723) in the Dev Channel, and the company is rolling out the feature gradually.

 About the author